rrainey/DSKY-matic/README.md

 * **hardware** - 3D-printable frame components designed using Fusion 360.
 STEP and the original Fusion source files are provided.
 Hardware models used in thie replica were derived from models found in the [AGC Mechanical CAD project](https://github.com/rrainey/agc-mechanical-cad).

-* **srce** - software components designed to run on the project's embedded Raspberry Pi 4.
+* **src** - software components designed to run on the project's embedded Raspberry Pi 4.
 This software is a Apollo Guidance Computer virtual machine interfacing to the displays and keyboard via I2C and USB serial communications drivers.

 ### Credits